swyxio/react-static-mdx/content/talks/pending.md

 how Learning in Public can accelerate your career, bring value to your professional network, and ultimately make you a better developer, with examples all drawn from personal experience.

+Pitch

+I've given lots of technical talks, but this is my first time proposing a soft skills talk.
+A year ago I wrote an essay called "Learn in Public" that ended up helping many developers (https://twitter.com/swyx/status/1009174159690264579).
+Despite all the code I've written, that short essay may have been the most impactful thing I've ever written.
+I've since done a lot more thinking and collecting various examples and inspirations (and practicing the messaging in podcasts!) and I think this is something that could help other developers as much as it has helped me.
+I hope to give the audience something that will stay with them long after they have moved on from the jobs, frameworks, and languages they currently work with.

 ## React Suspense Workers